utking/mysql-ps/ReadMe.md

 ### Pre-flight configuration

-To run the compiled binary, you can put the following env variables in the .env file:
+To run the compiled binary, you need to have proper MySQL DSN and credentials.
+If you have a ~/.my.cnf, the application will try to use it.
+Alternatively, you can configure the following env variables (or put them in the .env file):

 - MYSQL_DSN - `tcp(HOST:MYSQL-PORT)` OR `@unix(/path/to/sock/file)`, default - `tcp(127.0.0.1:3306)`
 - MYSQL_USER